 And then she gave me a squeeze.
 Yes.
 A squeeze.
 I believe she's a hugger and a forearm brusher, an affectionate arm grabber, maybe even a waist wrapper arounder.
 She is a soft squeezer.
 I do not know this woman, but I know this is her love language - and I felt so very loved when she gave me a squeeze and looked me in the eye - in the middle of effing nowhere - to say, yes, I know you and I love you...

-When we made introductions, she said kind, generous, embarrassing things about my words, and I totally didn't know how to respond because I don't know how to act in public, but I hope she could see that I was grateful.
+When we made introductions, she said kind, generous, embarrassing things about the words I write on the internet, and I totally didn't know how to respond because I don't know how to act in public, but I hope she could see that I was grateful.
 Beyond grateful.
 I mean, super embarrassed, but really, really grateful.

 And just like that, she flooded my desert.